 Suncor Energy (SU) Gains As Market Dips: What You Should Know

-Coming into today, shares of the energy company had gained 5.46% in the past month.
-In that same time, the Oils-Energy sector gained 3.44%, while the S&P 500 gained 5.76%.
+Heading into today, shares of the energy company had gained 7.88% over the past month, outpacing the Oils-Energy sector's gain of 4.11% and the S&P 500's loss of 0.13% in that time.

-Investors will be hoping for strength from Suncor Energy as it approaches its next earnings release, which is expected to be February 2, 2022.
-The company is expected to report EPS of $0.90, up 1385.71% from the prior-year quarter.
+Suncor Energy will be looking to display strength as it nears its next earnings release, which is expected to be February 2, 2022.
+In that report, analysts expect Suncor Energy to post earnings of $0.90 per share.
+This would mark year-over-year growth of 1385.71%.
 Meanwhile, our latest consensus estimate is calling for revenue of $9.46 billion, up 86.91% from the prior-year quarter.

 It is also important to note the recent changes to analyst estimates for Suncor Energy.
 These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.